aaa2016/word-generator/README.md

 * minimum and maximum number of syllables per word
 * whether the syllable boundaries should be delineated with a hyphen
 * what delimiter to use for the output list: new line, comma, or tab
+* whether to make sure generated words are unique within the list (not repeated)

+To run the generator, click **Generate words**.

 Words will then be generated at random, to fit the chosen syllable structure, eg.:
 * _nakupoi_